VijayaKrishnanV/PCOS-Detection/README.md

 # PCOS-Detection
-Engineered a machine learning solution using Random Forest to identify Polycystic Ovary Syndrome (PCOS) from demographic and clinical parameters, achieving significant accuracy and enhancing personalized healthcare by pinpointing individuals at risk.

-PCOS Detection Using Machine Learning
-This project utilizes machine learning techniques to predict the likelihood of Polycystic Ovary Syndrome (PCOS) based on various patient parameters.
-The steps involved are as follows:
+This Python script implements a machine learning workflow for diagnosing Polycystic Ovary Syndrome (PCOS) using a Random Forest Classifier.
+The script performs data loading, preprocessing, model training, evaluation, and user interaction.
+Below is an outline of its key components and functionality:

+Library Imports:

+Essential libraries for data manipulation (pandas, numpy), machine learning (sklearn), and visualization (matplotlib, seaborn) are imported.
-Data Integration and Preprocessing:
+Data Loading:

-Data from two sources (patients with and without infertility) are merged based on patient identifiers.
+Two datasets are loaded: one containing data for patients with PCOS and another for patients without PCOS.
+These datasets are merged based on a common identifier (Patient File No.).
-Columns are cleaned, and data types are adjusted for numerical analysis.
+Data Preprocessing:

+Unnecessary columns are dropped.
+Data types are corrected, converting numeric values stored as strings into appropriate numeric formats.
+Column names are cleaned of extra spaces.
+Missing values in the dataset are handled using median imputation.
-Exploratory Data Analysis:
+Exploratory Data Analysis (EDA):

+Basic statistical details of the dataset are examined.
-Statistical summaries and correlation matrices are generated to understand relationships between features and PCOS diagnosis.
+A correlation matrix is computed and visualized to understand the relationships between features and the target variable (PCOS (Y/N)).
+Heatmaps of feature correlations are plotted to identify significant features.
+Feature and Target Assignment:

+Features (X) and the target variable (y) are separated.
+The target variable is the presence or absence of PCOS.
+Data Splitting:

+The dataset is split into training and test sets using a 70-30 split.
-Model Building:
+Model Training and Tuning:

-A RandomForestClassifier is trained to predict PCOS status.
+A Random Forest Classifier is initially trained and evaluated.
-The model is initially evaluated for accuracy.
-Model Tuning:

-GridSearchCV is employed to optimize the RandomForestClassifier by testing various hyperparameters.
+GridSearchCV is used to find the best hyperparameters for the model.
-The model is retrained using the best parameters identified.
+The model is retrained with the best parameters found from GridSearchCV.
 Model Evaluation:

+The final model is tested on the test set.
-Performance metrics such as accuracy, confusion matrix, and classification report are computed to assess the model's predictive capability.
+Performance metrics including accuracy, classification report, and confusion matrix are computed and visualized.
-Prediction Tool:

-An interactive tool allows users to input personal health metrics to receive a prediction regarding PCOS diagnosis.
+User Input and Prediction:

+The script takes user input for various health metrics and creates a new data point.
+The trained model makes a prediction based on the user input and provides an output indicating the likelihood of PCOS.
-Visualization:
+Model Performance Visualization:

-Visual representations, such as bar charts, compare model accuracy before and after tuning.
+A bar chart is plotted to compare the accuracy of the model before and after hyperparameter tuning.
-This project provides a comprehensive pipeline for detecting PCOS using machine learning, aiming to assist healthcare professionals in diagnosis and treatment planning.